Millennium High School (Arizona)

 Millennium High School is a public high school in Goodyear, Arizona, United States.
 Operated by the Agua Fria Union High School District, it is the second high school in the district.

 Millennium High School was established in 1999 as a separate high school after serving for several years as Agua Fria North High School, in relation to Agua Fria High School, out of a separate campus originally established in the 1980s for freshmen only.

 As of 2022, Millennium offers 23 varsity sports and various extracurricular activities to its 1,965 students.
-The school's large Hispanic and Latino population helps make up a majority minority.
+The school's large Hispanic and Latino population, along with significant percentages of African American, Asian, Native American and mixed race students, helps make up a majority minority.
 Millennium is ranked 3,986nd nationally and 67th in Arizona by U.S. News and World Report.

 History

 Planning and opening

 In 1928, Litchfield High School was constructed in Litchfield Park, Arizona, and in 1955, the Agua Fria Union High School District was formed from the Avondale Elementary School District and the Litchfield Park High School District.
 Litchfield High School, renamed to Agua Fria Union High School upon its relocation to Avondale in 1956, held a bond proposal in 1974 to construct a new high school in the Goodyear area.
 The proposal succeeded in Litchfield Park, but failed in Avondale.

 In 1976, voters approved a $3,975,000 bond to construct a new high school for freshmen and sophomores.
 By 1982, Agua Fria North was established as an all-freshman high school.
 Agua Fria North was converted into a four-year high school in 1998, necessitated by growth in the Goodyear area, and in 1999, Agua Fria North reopened as Millennium High School.